The University is committed to supporting the academic success of all our students and ensuring that the semester proceeds as normally as possible

 A full list of all the ITS resources available to students can be found here, including information on accessing LEARN.
 If you are unable to find an appropriate solution please contact IT Services.
 You can can also phone +64 3 423 0100 or email IT Help.

-During Lockdown Learning, Teaching and Library are offering a wide variety of online learning support services to help you with your study and assignments.
+In the event of a lockdown Learning, Teaching and Library will continue to offer a wide variety of online learning support services to help you with your study and assignments.

 They can assist you with learning and study skills, careers and CVs, writing, maths and stats, English language, referencing and EndNote, and more.